 For ease of reference, here are some recent opinions touching on various aspects of the current public health crisis.

-- Opinion 20-143 - coordination solely between police and prosecution to distribute prosecutor's plea offers to defendants.
+- Opinion 20-143 - coordination solely between police and prosecution to distribute prosecutor's plea offers to defendants; see also Opinion 20-177 for a broader view of factors to consider.

 - Opinion 20-111 - judicial candidate's attendance at virtual fund-raiser.